webmachinelearning/webnn/explainer.md

 ```
 ## Detailed design discussion
->Talk through the tradeoffs in coming to the specific design point you want to make, hopefully:

 ### Do we need a neural network API?
 Can we standardize on just a model-loader API?